-It's cold!
-These are the best iPhone-compatible gloves to keep your hands warmThe U.S. is gripped by winter, and touch screens don't always respond well to gloves.
+Parts of the U.S. is getting slammed by a massive cold front, and touch screens don't always respond well to gloves.
 Why freeze, just to use your smartphone?
 AppleInsider has options to keep your hands warm, and still take that call from your mother!

 All six of these options have either been used by AppleInsider staff, or come highly recommended to us.